PAR, spectrum and spread of the AI Prime Fuge HD for refugium lighting? - #AskBRStv

 First, we set the entire 13 LED diode cluster to 100% output and we saw significant spectrum peaks right at the red 660 and 640 nanometer range as well as a decent spike in the 440 nanometer range.
 Looking at the spectral plots for optimal chlorophyll production it is quite obvious the light was optimized for this range because of the very similar spikes in color spectrum.

-We took PAR samples at 12”inches and 24”inches above the PAR meter.
-I tested the light in air rather than underwater, because Chaetomorpha has a tendency to float up near the surface of the water which means this would be a more accurate representation of the actual PAR values.
+We took PAR samples at 12” inches and 24” inches above the PAR meter and tested the light in the air rather than underwater because Chaetomorpha has a tendency to float up near the surface of the water which means this would be a more accurate representation of the actual PAR values the chaeto will encounter.

-Moving the light down to a 12”inch mounting height, the average PAR increased to 95, however, the spread is less evenly distributed across the 24” by 24” area.
-Our tests reveal a big hot spot in the middle at 365 PAR followed by an inner ring average of 201 and outer ring average that falls off to 25 PAR.
+Moving the light down to a 12” inch mounting height, the average PAR increased to 95, however, the spread is less evenly distributed across the 24” by 24” area.
+Our tests reveal a big hot spot in the middle at 365 PAR followed by an inner ring average of 201 and an outer ring average that falls off to 25 PAR.

 This drastic change in PAR distribution was not surprising because it is tough to expect a tight cluster of LEDs to have an evenly dispersed lighting area that close to the surface.

-If you are using this over a refugium area smaller than 18” x 18”, you can mount it at 12” from the surface of the refugium and simply tune each LED intensity slider down in equal proportions to reduce those PAR hotspots directly under the light.
+If you are using this over a refugium area smaller than 18” x 18”, you can mount it as low as 12” from the surface of the refugium, just be sure to simply tune each LED intensity slider down in equal proportions to reduce the PAR hotspots directly under the light.
+Over time, as your Chaetomorpha acclimates to the light levels, it may be possible to increase the PAR values to encourage faster growth.

 Refugiums as a primary filtration method has really taken off in recent history.
 The conversation about differences in spectrum and intensity among the most common refugium lighting options and how that can affect your refugium is a hot topic and be sure to check out our BRStv Investigates episode in which we dive deep into this subject to understand how it all works.